gmihaila/unt_hpc/python/machine_learning/multi_gpu.md

 **Make sure the gpus= is not greater than the number of gpu's you asked! **

-### These 3lines of code are the only thing you need to add in order to run you python Keras model on 2 or more GPUs!
+### These 3 lines of code are the only thing you need to add in order to run you python Keras model on 2 or more GPUs!